dxjoshi/java_interview_prep/resources/theoretical-concepts/rest-api-notes.md

             POST /articles      {"name":"book1"}

 ### HTTP request components
-1. The Verb which indicates HTTP methods such as GET, PUT, POST, DELETE.
+- The Verb which indicates HTTP methods such as GET, PUT, POST, DELETE.
-2. URI stands for Uniform Resource Identifier.It is the identifier for the resource on the server.
+- URI stands for Uniform Resource Identifier.It is the identifier for the resource on the server.
-3. HTTP Version which indicates HTTP version, for example-HTTP v1.1.
+- HTTP Version which indicates HTTP version, for example-HTTP v1.1.
-4. Request Header carries metadata (as key-value pairs) for the HTTP Request message.
+- Request Header carries metadata (as key-value pairs) for the HTTP Request message.
 Metadata could be a client (or browser) type, the format that the client supports, message body format, and cache settings.
-5. Request Body indicates the message content or resource representation.
+- Request Body indicates the message content or resource representation.

 ### HTTP response components
-1. Status/Response Code — Indicates Server status for the resource present in the HTTP request.
+- **Status/Response Code** — Indicates Server status for the resource present in the HTTP request.
 For example, 404 means resource not found, and 200 means response is ok.
-2. HTTP Version — Indicates HTTP version, for example-HTTP v1.1.
+- **HTTP Version** — Indicates HTTP version, for example-HTTP v1.1.
-3. Response Header — Contains metadata for the HTTP response message stored in the form of key-value pairs.
+- **Response Header** — Contains metadata for the HTTP response message stored in the form of key-value pairs.
 For example, content length, content type, response date, and server type.
-4. Response Body — Indicates response message content or resource representation.
+- **Response Body** — Indicates response message content or resource representation.

-### What are the best practices to be followed while designing a secure RESTful web service
+### Best practices for designing a secure RESTful web service
-Validation − Validate all inputs on the server.
+- **Validation** − Validate all inputs on the server.
 Protect your server against SQL or NoSQL injection attacks.
-Session based authentication − Use session based authentication to authenticate a user whenever a request is made to a Web Service method.
+- **Session based authentication** − Use session based authentication to authenticate a user whenever a request is made to a Web Service method.
-No sensitive data in URL − Never use username, password or session token in URL , these values should be passed to Web Service via POST method.
+- **No sensitive data in URL** − Never use username, password or session token in URL , these values should be passed to Web Service via POST method.
-Restriction on Method execution − Allow restricted use of methods like GET, POST, DELETE.
+- **Restriction on Method execution** − Allow restricted use of methods like GET, POST, DELETE.
 GET method should not be able to delete data.
-Validate Malformed XML/JSON − Check for well formed input passed to a web service method.
+- **Validate Malformed XML/JSON** − Check for well formed input passed to a web service method.
-Throw generic Error Messages − A web service method should use HTTP error messages like 403 to show access forbidden etc.
+- **Throw generic Error Messages** − A web service method should use HTTP error messages like 403 to show access forbidden etc.

-### best practices to create a standard URI for a web service
+### Best practices to create a standard URI for a web service
-Use Plural Noun − Use plural noun to define resources.
+- **Use Plural Noun** − Use plural noun to define resources.
 For example, we’ve used users to identify users as a resource.
-Avoid using spaces − Use underscore(_) or hyphen(-) when using a long resource name, for example, use authorized_users instead of authorized%20users.
+- **Avoid using spaces** − Use underscore(_) or hyphen(-) when using a long resource name, for example, use authorized_users instead of authorized%20users.
-Use lowercase letters − Although URI is case-insensitive, it is good practice to keep url in lower case letters only.
+- **Use lowercase letters** − Although URI is case-insensitive, it is good practice to keep url in lower case letters only.
-Maintain Backward Compatibility − As Web Service is a public service, a URI once made public should always be available.
+- **Maintain Backward Compatibility** − As Web Service is a public service, a URI once made public should always be available.
 In case, URI gets updated, redirect the older URI to new URI using HTTP Status code, 300.
-Use HTTP Verb − Always use HTTP Verb like GET, PUT, and DELETE to do the operations on the resource.
+- **Use HTTP Verb** − Always use HTTP Verb like GET, PUT, and DELETE to do the operations on the resource.
 It is not good to use operations names in URI.

 ### Best Practices
 [Ref](https://betterprogramming.pub/22-best-practices-to-take-your-api-design-skills-to-the-next-level-65569b200b9)